rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter01_intro.md

 - You want to model uncertainty and explore a range of possible outcomes.

 The method takes its name from the **Monte Carlo Casino** in Monaco — a metaphor for randomness, introduced in the 1940s by mathematicians working on complex physics problems.
+Although originally developed for physics and engineering, Monte Carlo simulation has found increasing relevance in regulated industries such as **pharmaceuticals**, where uncertainty and variability are central concerns.

 ---

 ## 2️⃣ Why Monte Carlo in Pharma?

-In the pharmaceutical and GMP context, Monte Carlo simulation can help:
+In the pharmaceutical and GMP context, Monte Carlo simulation can support a wide range of applications, including but not limited to:

-- Estimate the probability of out-of-specification (OOS) results.
+- Estimating the probability of out-of-specification (OOS) results
-- Predict process capability with uncertainty.
+- Predicting process capability **with confidence intervals**
-- Support regulatory decisions with quantitative evidence.
+- Supporting **risk-based regulatory decisions** with quantitative evidence
-- Model measurement uncertainty in QC laboratories.
+- Modeling measurement uncertainty in QC laboratories
-- Evaluate sampling plans and acceptance criteria.
+- Evaluating sampling plans, acceptance criteria, and inspection strategies

 These applications make Monte Carlo not only a statistical curiosity, but a **practical decision-support tool** for QA, QC, and manufacturing.